How The Territorial Tax System Works In Panama

 By fulfilling specific residency requirements, Brazilians can obtain Portuguese citizenship.
 This process requires a long-term presence in Portugal and proving integration into Portuguese society.

-D7 Visa Program: originally designed for retirees earning a pension outside Portugal, now it is also appealing to anyone with passive income from a foreign source such as salary from a remote employer, rental income, dividends, etc.;
+D7 Visa Program: originally designed for retirees earning a pension outside Portugal, it is now also appealing to anyone with passive income from a foreign source, such as a salary from a remote employer, rental income, dividends, etc.

 D2 Visa Program: a good option for entrepreneurs wishing to establish a business in Portugal.